GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 Below are the steps from start-to-finish to create a stat bondmate:

-- Experience grind until level 30.
+- Experience grind until Level 30.
-- Pass the Bronze exam and promote (requires 3 No Grade tags).
+- Pass the Bronze exam and promote to Bronze Grade (requires 3 No Grade tags).
 - Defeat Helmut and either Melgina or Octoranus.
     - Killing them repeatedly does not give extra trust.
     - If the Nameless bondmate dies at any point doing any of the above steps it will add between 2-5 extra Camp conversations.
 - Go to the Beginning Abyss, F7 and trust farm with a same-alignment team until the flaming-heart appears.
-- Go to the Guild - Training Room and attach any two, level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.
+- Go to the Guild - Training Room and attach any two, Level 5 bondmates (story or stat bondmate does not matter) to the stat bondmate.

-!!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**" !!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**" !!! danger "**Double-check the flaming-heart icon, two level 5 bondmates equipped, and are unlocked**"
+!!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" !!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**" !!! danger "**Double-check: Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"

 - Dismiss.
 - During the dismissal scene you will be notified that the adventurer is now a bondmate.
 - The Bronze Grade tag will be refunded.
-- Check the Bondmate List to see if they rolled a level 4 or 5.
+- Check the Bondmate List to see if they rolled a Level 4 or 5.

 ## Other Notes

-- Historically, adding additional bondmates (3-5) before dismissal always averaged out to a 50/50 chance to get a level 4 or 5 bondmate.
+- Historically, adding additional bondmates (3-5) before dismissal always averaged out to a 50/50 chance to get a Level 4 or 5 bondmate.
 Whether this has changed or not in recent patches remains untested.
 - Matching elements does not provide an additional stat boost.

 ## Bondmate Trait Table